vega/vega/docs/usage/index.md

 To include Vega in a node project, first install it from the command line using npm (`npm install vega`) or by including `"vega"` among the installed dependencies in your package.json file.
 In your node.js JavaScript code, import Vega using `require('vega')`.
 Much like browser-based deployments, Node.js deployments leverage the [Vega View API](../docs/view).
 However, server-side View instances should use the renderer type `none` and provide no DOM element to the `initialize` method.

 <a name="node-canvas"></a>To generate PNG images and accurately measure font metrics for text mark truncation, the [node-canvas project](https://github.com/Automattic/node-canvas) &ndash; an optional dependency of Vega &ndash; must be installed.
 However, be aware that some system configurations may initially run into errors while installing and compiling node-canvas.
 Please consult the [node-canvas documentation](https://github.com/Automattic/node-canvas/wiki/_pages) if installation fails.
-That said, in most cases Vega can be used without node-canvas to generate static SVG files.

 ### Example